kazurayam/OpenChromeOnBehalfOfKatalonStudio/README.md

 After many searches in the Katalon Forum I got an idea:

 1. I won't rely on Katalon Studio for opening Chrome browser.
 1. Rather, my test case should instantiate  `org.selenium.org.openqa.selenium.chrome.ChromeDriver`.
+Here I will NOT  specify `--disable-extensions` switch.
-1. My test case should let Katalon Studio to use the ChromeDriver instance for running tests.
+1. My test case should let Katalon Studio use the ChromeDriver instance for running tests.
 This can be done by calling  `com.kms.katalon.core.webui.driver.DriverFactory#changeWebDriver()` method.

 See the following snippet of `TC2_openOrdinaryChrome`: